Ardhimas/grapesjs-mjml-broken-demo/README.md

-# Ant Design Pro
+# grapesjs-mjml issue demo

-This project is initialized with [Ant Design Pro](https://pro.ant.design).
-Follow is the quick guide for how to use.
+This project outlines an issue where the grapesjs editor works in dev but not in prod.

-## Environment Prepare
+## Initialize

 Install `node_modules`: